revington/frontend-boilerplate/README.md

 * es6 modules

 ## Structure
 UI components are below `client/components/`.
-Right now each `component` is a standalone SPA.
+Examples of components: header, footer, login form, etc.
-I'm on my way to learn modern UI development with riotjs and jade, and at some point a component will be a component and not an SPA
+UI containers are below `client/containers`.
+They *contain* components.
+For instance the login ~~page~~ container is made from a header, a login form and a footer.

-Any suggestion?
-Please open an issue :)
+I'm on my way to learn modern UI development with riotjs and jade.
+Any suggestions will be more than welcome :)